friemen/reactnet/README.md

                   {})))
 ```

-As you can see a link-function receives a map and returns a map.
+As you can see a link-function receives a map and returns a map, which
-(For details see below.)
+in both cases is a Result map, for details see the Concepts section
+below.

 To make the network act dynamically with respect to the values flowing
 through it, the link-functions must also be able to add or remove